 ⇒Be polite with serving staff

-⇒If time and your will permit please help locals collect garbage thrown over there by visitors like us so that we can think to plan the same destination again.
+⇒If time and your will permit, please help locals collect garbage thrown over there by visitors like us so that we can plan the same destination again.

-⇒Check your Hotel room for any suspicious things like Cameras and all as frauds are on the peak so Don’t compromise your safety.
+⇒Check your Hotel room for any suspicious things like a Camera and all as frauds are on the peak so Don’t compromise with your personal safety.

 ⇒To take your Camera + additional batteries + memory cards to allow you to capture memorable moments forever without any glitches.

 ⇒Try to enjoy the time there and don’t just keep clicking images unnecessarily.